MemoryOrb/mo-lapland-arduino/README.md

 B:7:0;
 B:11:1;
 R:1:1;
+P:0:87;
 ```

-The components send data only when their state changes (e.g., a button is pressed or released, the knob of a rotary encoder is rotated).
+The components send data `only` when their state changes (e.g., a button is pressed or released, the knob of a rotary encoder is rotated).

 ### Component code
 Component code is a single character defining the type of the component: